If you or one of your clients want to improve their run in a HYROX, (like my client Lisa) or a running race, this article is for you.

 The tool we are using today is ViPR.

-While other tools can add load, the cylinder tube of ViPR makes it easy to hold and move into different positions.
-The length of ViPR shifts the centre of gravity away from your body.
-By holding the load overhead or to the side, you increase the lever arm.
+While other tools can add load, the cylinder tube of the ViPR makes it easy to hold, and move into different positions.
+The length of the ViPR shifts the center of gravity away from your body.
+By holding the load overhead or to the side we increase the lever arm.
 This gives the weight more leverage to pull you into the fold we are trying to prevent.
-You must work hard against this shift, by co-ordinating internal tension through the core just to maintain your normal running height.
+You must work hard against this shift, by coordinating internal tension through the core just to maintain your normal running height.

 Adding movement

-When we move ViPR from the fixed positions, we introduce momentum.
-A moving mass here can drag your centre of gravity with it at pace.
-In these moving drills, your body has to work even harder against this shift to decelerate the mass.
+When we move the ViPR from the fixed positions we introduce momentum.
+A moving mass here can drag your center of gravity with it at pace.
+In these moving drills your body has to work even harder against this shift to decelerate the mass.
 This increases the demand on your braking phase, the deceleration, forcing your legs to work harder eccentrically to catch the load without sinking.
-Your body has to decelerate the momentum of the swinging ViPR while maintaining co-ordination and sequence.
+Your body has to decelerate the momentum of the swinging ViPR while maintaining coordination and sequence.

 Running drills with ViPR

 Start 20 metres back.
-After each drill, walk or jog back to the starting position.
-Spend 45 seconds on each of the five drills.
+After each drill walk or jog back to the starting position.
+45 seconds for each of the 5 drills.

 Set 1: Static held positions while running

-ViPR stays held while the client runs, so the demand increases without the extra challenge of moving ViPR.
+The ViPR stays held while the client runs, so the demand increases without the extra challenge of moving the ViPR.

-The running remains as the task and ViPR movement adds another layer of demand on your eccentric control.
+The running stays the task and the ViPR movement adds another layer of demand on your eccentric control.

 Start 20 metres back.
-After each drill, walk or jog back to the starting position.
-Spend 45 seconds on each of the five drills.
+After each drill walk or jog back to the starting position.
+45 seconds for each of the 5 drills.

 8. Running with right laterally flexing: Keep ViPR driving to the right.

-Bonus 4: Running with left laterally flexing and right rotating.
+Bonus 4 Running Right laterally flexing with right rotating

-To recap, we started with the client’s movement outcome goal: Lisa wants to improve her running.
-We defined what her efficiency looks like and analysed the influence of fatigue.
+We started with the client’s movement outcome goal: Lisa wants to improve her running.
+We defined what her efficiency looks like and analyzed the influence of fatigue.
 To delay that fatigue, we identified two components to train:

 Joanne Groves is a personal trainer, and course director and educator at Faster Health and Fitness.